This 5 ingredient mashed sweet potatoes recipe is super easy to make and so good for you!

 We’ll call it the potato’s sweet cousin.

-Sweet potatoes are a great source of beta-carotene, a powerful antioxidant that helps ward off cancer and protects against the effects of aging.
+Being a great source of beta-carotene, sweet potatoes have a powerful antioxidant that helps ward off cancer and protects against the effects of aging.

 Sweet potatoes are also high in vitamins B6, C, and D.